Legendile7/GridShift/README.md

 1. Extract the zip file if you have not already done so
 2. Open the extracted folder
 3. Launch GridShift.bat
+4. If you get a pop up that says "Windows protected your PC", click on More Info and then click Run Anyway.
+This program is completely safe but if you're suspicious, you can explore the source code for anything malicious.

 [ENCRYPTION/DECRYPTION INSTRUCTIONS]